 - What is a quorum-quencher?
 Quorum sensing is a system of communication that bacteria use to “talk” to one another and coordinate the release of toxins and other bacterial products.
 A quorum-quencher is a drug that can turn off this communication system, disabling their toxin factory.
 This can be very important in the disease process as it is the toxins that cause tissue damage in the host.

 - Why a medicinal plant extract?
-Much like the case of the Elmleaf Blackberry, the source of this proprietary composition was first identified in a screening study of medicinal plants used for the treatment of skin and soft tissue infection in southern Italy.
-This study is being conducted in collaboration with Dr. Alex Horswill’s group at the University of Iowa.
-We have been making great progress on the isolation of individual active compounds that can shut down this system.
-Stay tuned for updates and new publications on these exciting findings!
+Much like the case of the Elmleaf Blackberry, the source of these bioactive extracts was first identified in a screening study of medicinal plants used for the treatment of skin and soft tissue infection in southern Italy.
+Our work on peppertree was inspired by research on historic uses on this invasive species.
+Check out our publications page to read more about these exciting discoveries.

 - Medical Ethnobotany of the Balkans.
 In a collaboration with Dr. Avni Hajdari and Dr. Bexhet Mustafa of the University of Prishtina, Kosovo, we are documenting the use of wild plants as sources of food and medicine.
 In addition to our aims to document and preserve the traditional ecological knowledge of this region, we are also engaged in collaborative projects to assess the antibacterial activity of plants used in the treatment of skin and soft tissue infection in this region.

 - Antibacterial Agents from Mediterranean Fungi.
 In collaboration with Dr. Alessandro Saitta of the University of Palermo, Italy, we are beginning a new screening study to examine terrestrial fungi from Sicily for potential antibacterial activity.